ludwig-ai/ludwig/mkdocs/docs/getting_started.md

 We will prioritize new features depending on the feedback of the community, but we are already planning to add:

-- batchet that uses TensorFlow data pipelines.
+- batcher that uses TensorFlow data pipelines.
 - add additional text and sequence encoders (attention, co-attention, hierarchical attention, bert).
 - add additional image encoders (ResNet, DenseNet, Inception).
 - add image decoding (both image generation by deconvolution and pixel-wise classification for image segmentation).